roobottom/albie-and-ember/README.md

 * **SVG reuse**: Shapes should be designed to be reused as much as possible by declaring shapes in `<defs>` and calling them with `<use>`.
 * **Javascript is a second class citizen**: The core experience should work without Javascript.
 Nearly all of the 10Kb budget is given over to HTML/CSS/SVG.
 The exception being a small bit of Javascript that lazy-loads an enhanced experience.
 * **Keep enhanced files small**: Just because they’re not counted towards the budget, doesn’t mean lazy-loaded files should be bloated.
+* **Fonts** should be easily readable by children.
+The lazy-loaded  [ABeZeh](https://carrois.com/typefaces/ABeZeh/) is designed to be legible and kid-friendly.
+The version used here is released under a [SIL Open Font Licence](https://www.fontsquirrel.com/license/abeezee)

 ## How this project attempts to meet the judging criteria